dakshp07/python-docker-script/README.md

 # Python Docker Script (Part of my GSoC Project)
 The script scans the folders and stores the required information by dumping it in an CSV.

-Have added a test folder with the name as **images** We are storing file_name, extension of file, folder_name, artifact_id Usind docker to solve the issues of SSL in old servers
+Have added a test folder with the name as **images**

+We are storing file_name, extension of file, folder_name, artifact_id

+Using docker to solve the issues of SSL in old servers

 # Steps to run
 1) Clone the repository :